lalala666lalala/SourceLearn/README.md

 # From Knowledge Access to Source Learning: Developing Source-Specific Competence

-Code for the paper *From Knowledge Access to Source Learning: Developing Source-Specific Competence* (under review). **SourceLearn** maintains an explicit, revisable source model M over a persistent authoritative source D and develops it in three steps, every persistent update being reconstructed from the source itself:
+Code for the paper *From Knowledge Access to Source Learning: Developing Source-Specific Competence*. **SourceLearn** maintains an explicit, revisable source model M over a persistent authoritative source D and develops it in three steps, every persistent update being reconstructed from the source itself: